-The Dr. Martin Luther King, Jr. Memorial Endowed Scholarship is a full tuition scholarship awarded each year to a full time student who:
+The Dr. Martin Luther King, Jr. Memorial Endowed Scholarship is awarded each year to a full-time student who:

 - 1. Has received a high school diploma or GED. - 2.
 Is a resident of Independence County. - 3.
 Is seeking an Associate Degree or Technical Certificate from UACCB. - 4.
 Has demonstrated financial need.